-Meeting Announcement: Our October meeting will be held on SATURDAY, OCTOBER 24, 2018, from 3:00 – 5:00 p.m. in the Activity Room at the West Texas National Bank at 101 E Avenue E in Alpine, TX.
-(Park in the 5th Street parking lot.)
-NOTE NEW DAY, DATE, TIME AND LOCATION!!!!
+Meeting Announcement: Our April meeting will be held on Saturday, April 28, 2018, from 3 to 5 p.m. in the Activity Room at the West Texas National Bank in Alpine, TX.

 Photo Writing Prompts: NEW!
 Members’ Photos (See description below)

 Our meeting is April 28, 3:00 – 5:00 pm at WTNB.
 The program is by Elaine Davenport.

 A reminder that our dues are due annually in April — $20.
 Click here for more information and to pay online.